avrebarra/avrebarra.github.io/about.md

 # Quick Pitch

-Hi, I’m Avré Barra.
-I am a senior software engineer specializing in backend development.
-One of my strength points are experiences & understandings in microservices orchestration & designs.
-I'm proficient in Golang, NodeJS, ReactJS, and Firebase.
-I’m a young, enthusiastic, consistent learner.
+I'm Avré Barra, a senior software engineer with expertise in microservices orchestration and design.
+I'm proficient in Golang, NodeJS, ReactJS, and other things.
+I have experience working both independently and in teams, and I'm a dedicated learner.
+My background includes working at the unicorn startup Bukalapak.
+Beyond engineering, I have a broad range of interests in design, business, philosophy, psychology, and more.

-Previously worked at unicorn startup, Bukalapak, I’m very used to working and coordinating as a team as well as on my own.
-On my works, I have personal set of standards and love to set personal targets to achieve.
-I’ve got wide set of useful interests and knowledges aside from engineering, like design, business, philosophy, psychology, etc.

 # Stack Proficiencies